Here's What's Coming in Total War: Warhammer 3 (We Think)19 Mar 2020 0

 Total War: Warhammer 3 is coming.
-It may have been a long time (two years in fact since the launch of the second game) but we know CA has always intended these games to function as a trilogy.
+We don't know when, but with Three Kingdoms now firmly out the door an announcement for the final instalment of Creative Assembly's Old World strategy fest can't be too far off.
 But having seen neither hide nor hair of that new beast, it can be easy to become disheartened, to lose your faith over these long, cold, newsless months.

 Fear not!
 For we have a list of predictions, grafted through many hours of Warhammer play, far more lore videos than I can count, and some minor Daemon pacts.
 We don't know exactly what kind of creature Warhammer 3 will be, but simply by process of elimination, looking at the content CA favours, and the quality/quantity of the source material, we can make some darn good guesses.